Analysis of Boundary Conditions for Crystal Defect Atomistic Simulations: Introduction

 \subsubsection{Restrictions}

 Our analysis in the present paper is restricted to static equilibria under classical interatomic interaction with finite interaction range.
 We see no obstacle to include Lennard-Jones type interactions, but this would require finer estimates and a more complex notation.
-However, we explicitly exclude Coulomb interactions or any electronic structure model and hence also charged defects (see, e.g., \cite{CattoLeBrisLions, CancesDeleurenceLewin:2008}).
+However, we explicitly exclude Coulomb interactions or any electronic structure model and hence also charged defects (see, e.g., \cite{Hine2009,MakovPayne1995,CattoLeBrisLions, CancesDeleurenceLewin:2008, CancesLeBris:preprint}).
 Due to the computational cost involved in these latter models, obtaining analogous convergence results for these, would be of considerable interest.

 As reference atomistic structure we admit only single-species Bravais lattices.
-We see no conceptual obstacles to generalising to multi-lattices, however, some of the technical details may require substantial additional work.
+Again, we see no conceptual obstacles to generalising to multi-lattices, however, some of the technical details may require additional work.

-As already mentioned above we only focus on ``compactly supported'' defects, but exclude curved line defects, grain or phase boundaries, surfaces or cracks, but hope that some of the concepts we develop can be employed to treat genuine line defects or surface defects.
-Moreover, we exclude the case of multiple or indeed infinitely many defects \cite{CancesLeBris:preprint, BlancLeBrisLions:defects} but hope that our new analytical results on single defects will aid future studies of this setting.
+As already mentioned we only focus on ``compactly supported'' defects, but exclude curved line defects, grain or phase boundaries, surfaces or cracks.
+Moreover, we exclude the case of multiple or indeed infinitely many defects.
+We hope, however, that our new analytical results on single defects will aid future studies of this setting; e.g., see \cite{2014-dislift} for an analysis of multiple screw dislocations which is based on the present work.

-Finally, we remark that in the present work we establish only convergence rates, but do not attempt to estimate prefactors or make predictions about pre-asymptotic regimes.